Encapsulate your Julia code into functions, for convenience and performance.

 shape.
 But we can modify the values of

-In Julia, values are not copied when they are passed to function.
-In particular, a function could change the content of input arguments.
+In Julia, values are normally not copied when they are passed to function.
+As a consequence, a function could change the content of input arguments.
 To let the caller know if this is indeed the case, it’s a convention to append an exclamation mark to names of functions that do modify their arguments.

 Sometimes we don’t need to assign a name to a function.
 For example, when we need to quickly define a function, to pass it as an argument to another function.